What Happens If You Don't Pay Student Loans?

 Student loan debt has reached an all-time high and grads are facing an uphill battle to pay it down.
-Faced with high unemployment rates and low wages, borrowers are increasingly finding themselves pinched for cash.
+Borrowers are increasingly finding themselves pinched for cash.
 As a result, default rates have spiked in recent years.

 The federal government has stepped up its efforts to make repaying student loans easier by offering income-based options but they're not a perfect solution.
 In situations where grads are staring down six figures in debt, the prospect of digging out is overwhelming.
 Simply walking away may seem appealing but doing so only creates a host of new problems.
 If you're currently having a tough time repaying your student debt and have stopped paying, here's what you can expect.
 Remember, there are options for grads who are facing financial hardships.